superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 # Real-time retrieval system for social media data

 In this article, you will learn how to build a real-time retrieval system for social media data.
-In our particular scenario, we will use only my LinkedIn posts, which can easily be extended to other platforms supporting written content, such as X, Instagram, or Medium.
+In our example, we will use only my LinkedIn posts, but our implementation can easily be extended to other platforms supporting written content, such as X, Instagram, or Medium.

-Social media data platforms produce data at high frequencies, so the vector DB can easily remain behind relative to the other data sources from your system.
-Thus, we will show you how to build a streaming engine to constantly move data from a raw data source to a vector DB in real-time.
+Social media data platforms produce data at high frequencies.
+As a result, your vector DB can easily fall behind the social media data sources it ingests and represents, compared to data from other sources your system retrieves.
+To address this, we'll show you how to build a streaming engine that moves data from your raw social media data source to a vector DB continuously, in real-time.

-In this article, we will explain only the retrieval part of an RAG system.
-Still, you can quickly hook the retrieved LinkedIn posts to an LLM for post analysis or personalized content generation.
+Our implementation focuses on just the retrieval part of a RAG system.
+But you can quickly hook the retrieved LinkedIn posts to an LLM for post analysis or personalized content generation.

-**That being said, in this article, you will learn:**
+**In this article, you will learn how to:**

-- to build a streaming pipeline to ingest LinkedIn posts into a vector DB in real-time
+- build a streaming pipeline that ingests LinkedIn posts into a vector DB in real-time
-- to clean, chunk, and embed LinkedIn posts
+- clean, chunk, and embed LinkedIn posts
-- build a retrieval client to query your LinkedIn posts
+- build a retrieval client to query LinkedIn posts
-- use the rerank pattern to improve the retrieval accuracy
+- use the rerank pattern to improve retrieval accuracy
-- visualize the retrieval for a given query in a 2D plot using UMAP
+- visualize content retrieved for a given query in a 2D plot using UMAP

-We won't dive into the basics of a RAG system but focus only on the specifics of implementing a retrieval system for LinkedIn posts.
-In case you want to refresh your mind on RAG systems, check out this excellent article from VectorHub: [Retrieval Augmented Generation](https://hub.superlinked.com/retrieval-augmented-generation)
+If, before continuing, you want to refamiliarize yourself with the **basics of RAG systems**, we encourage you check out this excellent article on VectorHub: [Retrieval Augmented Generation](https://hub.superlinked.com/retrieval-augmented-generation).

 ## 1. System design